openEOPlatform/documentation/join/early_adopter.md

 ::: warning Recommendation
 We recommend using your institutional account whenever possible.
-Nevertheless, if you are the first member of your institution to work with EGI check-in, problems may occur and sometimes require your institution's IT team to properly support EGI check-in through EduGain.
+Nevertheless, if you are the first member of your institution to work with EGI Check-in, problems may occur and sometimes require your institution's IT team to properly support EGI Check-in through EduGain.
 For any question regarding this procedure, please contact `check-in <at> egi.eu`.
 :::